meedan/alegre/doc/text-similarity-call-sequence.md

 TODO: does CheckAPI have to track state callback for each model
 TODO: what is the final cache of results in redis for?

+DRAFT (this needs another pass through to confirm it is correct)
 ```mermaid
 sequenceDiagram
     participant Check API